systechafrica/developers-knowledgebase/src/backups-guide/database-backups/databases.md

 ### Prerequisites
 ````
   Remove password login between the two servers involved in the backup process.
 	Generate ssh-key in the destination server using the command: ssh-keygen -t rsa.
 	Input the password of your choice or leave it blank and confirm.
 	Input the paraphrase of your choice or leave it blank and confirm.
 	Run: ssh-copy-id user@remote_host
 	Test connection: ssh user@remote_host
-	Create a bash script to run the backup using the following bash commands provided for both oracle and postgres
+	Create a bash script to run the backup using the following bash commands provided for both oracle and postgres.
 ````

 ### Oracle